powerpellet1077/banana/README.md

 Keep in mind that Catbox is limited to files of 200MB and Litterbox is limited to files of 1GB.

-Filebin only restricts executable files (at least from my limited research as I found no other people had this issue :P)
+Filebin only restricts windows executable files (at least from my limited research as I found no other people had this issue :P)

 If you are using the windows (multi-tabbed) terminal, then just using ctrl+click on the link should make it easier to share.

+# Building
 For compiling you will need these dependencies:
  - Pyinstaller
  - Loguru + Requests (these can both be installed via requirements.txt)
  - Git (or just download the zip)

 First, clone or download the project: